mak6566/KahootAI/README.md

 - API keys are stored locally in the browser via `chrome.storage` and are sent only to the chosen provider's API.
 - Puter authentication is handled by the official Puter.js script in the page context; the extension itself does not access credentials.

+## Disclaimer

+  This project is provided for educational and research purposes only.
+The author is not responsible for any misuse of this software or for any consequences resulting from its use.
+Users are solely responsible for complying with applicable laws and platform terms of service.

 ## License

 MIT